tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 #### Web App Manifests Analysis

 Based on this helper table, we can then run the analysis of the Web App Manifests.
-We check for the existence of properties defined in the [Web App Manifest dictionary](https://www.w3.org/TR/appmanifest/#webappmanifest-dictionary) combined with non-standard, but well-known properties like ```"gcm_sender_id"``` from the deprecated [Google Cloud Messaging](https://developers.google.com/cloud-messaging/) or ```"share_target"``` from the currently [in flux Web Share Target API](https://wicg.github.io/web-share-target/#extension-to-the-web-app-manifest).
+We check for the existence of properties defined in the [```WebAppManifest``` dictionary](https://www.w3.org/TR/appmanifest/#webappmanifest-dictionary) combined with non-standard, but well-known properties like ```"gcm_sender_id"``` from the deprecated [Google Cloud Messaging](https://developers.google.com/cloud-messaging/) or ```"share_target"``` from the currently [in flux Web Share Target API](https://wicg.github.io/web-share-target/#extension-to-the-web-app-manifest).
 Turns out, not many manifests are in the archive; from 2,823 candidate manifest URLs in the helper table we actually only find [30 unique Web App Manifests](https://docs.google.com/spreadsheets/d/1VE9hoj7Ag7E3kOG4BKc8NKISg1w0BZVQkGdCq4MJ6hw/edit?usp=sharing) and thus PWAs in the response bodies, but these at least archived in several versions.

 ```sql
 #standardSQL